 This paper aims to address empirically the effect of the financial system on economic growth in times of financialisation by carrying out a time series econometric analysis for Portugal from 1977 to 2016.
-This paper contributes to the existing literature in six ways, namely, by focusing on Portugal; performing a time series econometric analysis; incorporating the pre-crisis period, the crisis period and the post-crisis period; estimating a linear and a non-linear relationship between the financial system and economic growth; incorporating several measures as proxies for the financial system; and including other traditional variables that are typically used in similar empirical works on that subject.
+This paper contributes to the existing literature in five ways, namely, by focusing on Portugal; performing a time series econometric analysis; estimating a linear and a non-linear relationship between the financial system and economic growth; incorporating several measures as proxies for the financial system; and including other traditional variables that are typically used in similar empirical works on that subject.